Health and wellbeing

 Remember that managing mental health is no different to, and no less important than, managing physical health.
 Mental wellbeing goes beyond good mental health.
 It is about enjoying and fully participating in life through meaningful activities and fulfilling relationships.
 It’s about dealing with life’s challenges effectively and being resilient enough to bounce back when things don’t go well.
 Mental wellbeing is also about using your abilities and strengths to reach your full potential.

 If you are concerned about your mental health, seek help early.
-Talk to a trusted friend or colleague, or your manager or local human resources professional.
+Students should contact the Counselling Services.
+Staff could talk to a trusted friend or colleague, or your manager or local human resources professional.
 Alternatively, contact the University’s free, confidential Employee Assistance Program, Human Psychology.

 If you suspect that someone you know has poor mental health, it may be appropriate to ask them, ‘R U Ok’.
 Alternatively, speak discretely to your manager or local human resources professional about your concerns.